 As many of you know, I stopped blogging two years ago, mostly because blogging consumed the time that I had for writing, and I chose to write books instead of blog posts.
 But I still enjoy sharing thoughts with readers in a more immediate way, so I have been using my Facebook author Page to share book recommendations, reflections on culture, stories from our family, and updates about the books I’m working on.
 For those of you who don’t use Facebook, or who don’t want to check the page daily, I’m going to start posting a weekly compilation of those thoughts here on my website.
 I hope you enjoy and read some of these suggestions!

 Friday, September 22, 2017

-For your reading pleasure… (I may say more about some of these next week, but for now, I invite you to enjoy these thought-provoking and helpful articles):
+For your reading pleasure… (I may say more about some of these next week, but for now, I invite you to read these thought-provoking and helpful articles):

 1. “Donald Trump is the First White President” by Ta Nehisi Coates in the Atlantic.
 This article came out a few weeks ago, but I just had the chance to read Coates’ argument that Donald Trump won because of identity politics, which is to say the politics of whiteness.